 In this ultra-fast day and age, where speed is king, slow loading times are often a major inconvenience.
 When websites take longer than a few seconds to load, we become frustrated or in some cases just abandon it altogether.
 But there is some good news.
 Recent reports suggest that a new breakthrough could mean we could be getting cat memes and Netflix 100 times faster, according to Metro.
 New Faster WiFi is on the horizon.

-A team of US researchers reportedly sent video signals using ‘terahertz’ waves, a higher-frequency than Wi-Fi’s usual microwaves, which apparently means data could travel at 50 gigabits per second or in English – really really really fast.
+A team of US researchers reportedly sent video signals using ‘terahertz’ waves.
+This is a higher-frequency than Wi-Fi’s usual microwaves.
+This apparently means data could travel at 50 gigabits per second.
+Or in English – really really really fast.

-It may seem like a load of jargon for now, but super fast wifi could soon be a reality – fingers crossed.
+Chaning the wave pattern may really boost speeds.
+It may seem like a load of jargon for now, but super-fast wifi could soon be a reality.
+Fingers crossed.